selinadeng/ethereum-lab2/README.md

    The Metamask wallet was installed in Lab 1.

-3) In Remix, choose Solidity and create a new file named it "NameValue.sol".
+3) In Remix, choose Solidity and create a new file named "NameValue.sol".

 4) [Paste this code to NameValue.sol](../../blob/master/Lab2PartA/NameValue.sol)